What Is Basic Auto Insurance Coverage?

 It’s important to take into consideration the deductible when purchasing MBI insurance.
 In many instances it could be equal to the price of the repairs you’d have paid on your own.

-Your other option is to purchase a warranty or maintenance plan from the dealer when you buy your car.
+Your other option is to purchase extended warranties or maintenance plans from the dealer when you buy your car.
 Be sure to thoroughly check the types of extended warranties they offer for your vehicle before making a purchase.
+Some extended car warranty companies will also call you after you’ve been on the road for awhile.
+Always check out the company before you buy to make sure you know who you’re dealing with.

 If you’re having trouble determining whether an insurance provider offers coverage for your brakes, we can help you with this so you can decide what the best coverage for your situation might be.